krassowski/meningitis-integration/Research_plan.md

 I do not have a strong intuition on use of multiple regressions in this setting:
  - while the simpler approach would be to apply the model to all the variables and correct for multiple testing,
- - I could also start with the specialised DE tools which would first highlight the genes/proteins which have substantial variance between the groups, but then I am focusing the hypotheses at the predefined groups.
+ - I could also start with the specialised DE tools which would first highlight the genes/proteins which are differentially expressed between groups.

 ### Multiple omics
 - [ ] Joint NMF clustering: a simple approach for unsupervised clustering (1 day)